bac-challenges/Steps/README.md

 - Japanese

-> All translations provied by [Lokalise.co](https://www.Lokalise.co) are automated and used for test purposes only.
-Default localisation is `de_DE` and can be changed in `Edit Scheme > Run > Application Language`.
+> All translations, provied by [Lokalise.co](https://www.Lokalise.co), are automated and used for test purposes only.
+Default localisation is `de_DE` and can be changed in `Edit Scheme>Run>Application Language`.